Albany Attack

 The Albany Attack was the name of a franchise which played in the National Lacrosse League (NLL) from the 2000 season through the 2003 season.
-The Attack played in the former Pepsi Arena in Albany, New York (now known as the Times Union Center).
+The Attack played in the former Pepsi Arena in Albany, New York (now known as MVP Arena).
 After the 2003 season, the franchise was sold and moved to San Jose, California and renamed the San Jose Stealth.
 The current incarnation of the franchise, now owned by Canucks Sports & Entertainment, is the Vancouver Warriors.